 |How we got started - Happy Wanderer|

-For a time, I was content to satisfy the ‘wander lust’ by taking holidays where ever we could find suitable facilities in the UK.
-Not quite so glamorous as the Mount Lavinia Hotel, Sri Lanka of my boyhood or the Whispering Palms Hotel Mombasa and the many luxury hotels in Mauritius which I had the oportunity to frequent in later years, but these holidays had a certain freshness about them, no doubt brought about by a prolonged absence of UK residential status !
+For a time, I was content to satisfy the ‘wanderlust’ by taking holidays where ever we could find suitable facilities in the UK.
+Not quite so glamorous as the Mount Lavinia Hotel, Sri Lanka of my boyhood or the Whispering Palms Hotel Mombasa and the many luxury hotels in Mauritius which I had the opportunity to frequent in later years, but these holidays had a certain freshness about them, no doubt brought about by a prolonged absence of UK residential status !
 It didn’t last.
-Round about 1986/87 my thoughts turned to what lay across the English Channel.
+Roundabout 1986/87 my thoughts turned to what lay across the English Channel.
 Not just a new country where I had never been before, but a whole continent was waiting to be explored.

 Our experiences of wheelchair travel were growing and, urged on by the lack of a suntan, we set off for the south of France in 1988 on a camping holiday.
 The sort where you drive to your destination and move into a tent already erected on site.
 It was cheap and a tent has its plus points for a wheelchair user.
 You’re at ground level for a start, there are no internal level changes and if the doorway is too narrow it is simple enough to pull the canvas open a little further!
 The days spent camping on this holiday proved very enjoyable but unfortunately pre-booked overnight stops in hotels were a disaster.
 Contrary to research and promises, hotel access with a wheelchair proved most frustrating and afterwards provoked much thought and investigation on how best we could travel, at will, on the continent and elsewhere.
 The eventual solution was to buy a modified touring caravan.